8 Teaching Portfolio Essential Elements to Grab Attention

 - Are your students mobile learners utilizing tablets and Smart Phones?

-- Did you develop a new textbook, workbook or courseware?
+- Did you develop a new textbook, workbook or course work?

-- Extracurricular activities should also be included in your portfolio.
+- Extracurricular activities should be included in your portfolio.

 - Did you start a sports activity program over the lunch hour?

 - Organize or speak at conferences/seminars?

 - Did you have work published in teaching journals?

 Here are more ideas on how to organize your teaching portfolio and what to include in it.

 A useful exercise is creating a matrix of achievements (e.g., academic, classroom teaching, and extracurricular activities) and referring back to it as you develop job applications.
 Subheadings under classroom teaching may include Classroom Technology and Innovative Teaching Programs.

 A quality teaching portfolio is your most valuable tool in obtaining a teaching job.
 Take time to assemble one now so that you have it ready when opportunity knocks.
 Strive for a complete portfolio to avoid being placed in the dreaded pending pile.

 The most common left out details are references and copies of certificates and licenses.
 Interviewing will move forward without you with candidates who have all their ducks in a row.